AI-Driven Custom Tailoring System

 1.2 Contributions

-This work introduces LabSeq, a comprehensive framework that addresses three interconnected challenges:
+This work introduces a comprehensive framework that addresses three interconnected challenges:

-1. Parametric Pattern Generation: We present a declarative specification language for encoding garment patterns as sequences of geometric operations parameterized by body measurements extracted from SMPL models.
+1. Parametric Pattern Generation: We present a proprietary declarative specification approach for encoding garment patterns as sequences of geometric operations parameterized by body measurements extracted from SMPL models.
 This enables automatic adaptation of traditional flat-pattern drafting rules to arbitrary body shapes.

 2. Anthropometric Measurement Extraction: We develop a measurement extraction pipeline that computes garment-relevant anthropometric dimensions (circumferences, lengths, geodesic paths) directly from SMPL vertex positions.